MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/copilot-design-prompt-mode.md

 ### Add placeholder text

-For fields that have the data type [Text](methods-auto/text/text-data-type.md), [BigText](methods-auto/bigtext/bigtext-data-type.md), [Code](methods-auto/code/code-data-type.md), or [GUID](methods-auto/guid/guid-data-type.md) type fields, you can use the [InstructionalText property](properties/devenv-instructionaltext-property.md) to add placeholder text in the field.
+For fields of data type [Text](methods-auto/text/text-data-type.md), [BigText](methods-auto/bigtext/bigtext-data-type.md), [Code](methods-auto/code/code-data-type.md), or [GUID](methods-auto/guid/guid-data-type.md), you can use the [InstructionalText property](properties/devenv-instructionaltext-property.md) to add placeholder text in the field.
 The purpose of placeholder text is help users understand what they should enter as a prompt.
 The placeholder text disappears as soon as the user enters text in the field.

 > [!NOTE]
 > Placeholder text appears only if the field and page that are editable.
 It's not shown if the [Editable property](properties/devenv-editable-property.md) of the page or fields is set to `false`.